 - advise clients on locks, safes and general security needs

-- develop and design master key systems
+- develop and design electronic key systems and alarms

 Skills and knowledge

 - master keying, key making and key cutting

 - different lock types, safes and locking mechanisms

 - lock repair methods and locksmith workshop equipment

 - electronic security systems.